asmaachr/mini-project-IV/README.md

 - Time to complete all the tasks

 ## Future Goals
-- Pipeline with XGB classifier
+- Pipeline with XGB classifier (completed refer to XGB file but not deployed)
 - Review model best F1 score instead of accuracy to minimise client risk
 - Try a sequential model
 - More EDA